packit/packit.dev/content/posts/fedora-eln.md

 Easy, right?

 Packit can also trigger builds when you push to a branch.
-If you want to have up to date builds of your master branch for ELN and development versions of Fedora, here's how to set it up:
+If you want to have up to date builds of your main branch for ELN and development versions of Fedora, here's how to set it up:

 ```